Treni Regionali Ticino Lombardia

+It operates standard gauge regional train services in the Swiss canton of Ticino and the Italian region of Lombardy.

+Overview

 The company's goal is to develop the regional cross-border traffic between the canton of Ticino and the Region of Lombardy.

-In 2009 the company carried 6 million passengers.
+In 2009, the company carried 6 million passengers.
 Most traveled along the Como ↔ Chiasso ↔ Mendrisio ↔ Lugano ↔ Bellinzona ↔ Biasca (S10) and Bellinzona ↔ Locarno routes (S20), served by trains every 30 minutes (every 15 minutes on average at peak times).
 Line S30 Bellinzona ↔ Luino is served every 2 hours, with a single daily train continuing to Busto Arsizio.

-The staff that runs the trains in Italy is supplied by Trenord, and by Swiss Federal Railways for the trains running in Switzerland.
+The staff that runs the trains in Italy is supplied by Trenord and by Swiss Federal Railways for the trains running in Switzerland.
+The trains are always accompanied by a driver only, except for the S10 only in the Italian section Chiasso – Albate, where there is also a conductor accompanying the train.